NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

   <ul style="margin-top:3%"><i>Initiating the Project</i></ul>

 Django models are Python classes that serve as representations of database tables.
-To construct a model, access the ** models.py ** file located in your application directory and establish your model using the Django Object-Relational Mapping (ORM).
+To construct a model, access the <a href="#">models.py</a> file located in your application directory and establish your model using the Django Object-Relational Mapping (ORM).

   <ul><i>Creating Records</i></ul>